Skip to main content

 What is the future of quality control and quality assurance?

-The future of quality control and quality assurance in pharmaceuticals is likely to be dominated by artificial intelligence, automation and digitisation.
-According to research by McKinsey , there have been several developments by pharmaceutical and MedTech companies to improve quality assurance with new digital technologies and analytical tools.
-This means quality control specialists and quality assurance teams will need to adapt to new software and functionalities, as the pharmaceutical industry becomes increasingly digital.
-There will always be a need for quality management, but in the future, it will likely be a much more streamlined process.
+This means quality control specialists and quality assurance teams must adapt to new software and functionalities as the pharmaceutical industry becomes increasingly digital.
+There will always be a need for quality management, but it will likely be a much more streamlined process in the future.

 Are you looking for a new role in a pharmaceutical setting?

 There’s a wide range of roles in the pharmaceutical industry.
-If you want to move your career forward in pharmaceuticals, whether that’s in quality control or quality assurance, Quanta is here to help!
+If you want to move your career forward in pharmaceuticals, whether in quality control or quality assurance, Quanta is here to help!
 Since 1992, our team has been providing quality recruitment solutions.
-We’re determined to help place our candidates in the best roles.
-We take the time to understand the needs of clients and candidates so they always receive the best possible service.
-So, if you’re looking to start a new role in GA, get in touch with our compliance and quality assurance team for more information.